-Recall that Proofs of Retrievability (PoR) allow a client with limited storage, who has outsourced her data to an untrusted server, to confirm via an efficient \textsf{Audit} protocol that the data is still being stored in its entirety.
+Recall that Proofs of Retrievability (PoR) allow a Client with limited storage, who has outsourced her data to an untrusted Server, to confirm via an efficient \Audit protocol that the data is still being stored in its entirety.
 The lower bound of \cite[Theorem~4]{Anthoine:hal-02875379} proves that a tradeoff is inevitable between low/high audit cost and high/low storage overhead.
-Roughly speaking, for any PoR on an $N$-bit database, the product of persistent storage overhead times audit computational complexity must be at least $N$.

 The dynamic PoR schemes of \cite{CashPOR13,Shi:2013:orampor} optimize for fast audits.
-They incur a large \bigO{N} storage overhead on the server, but can perform audits with only $(\log N)^{\bigO{1}}$ communication and computation for the client and server.
+They incur a large \bigO{N} storage overhead on the Server, but can perform audits with only $(\log N)^{\bigO{1}}$ communication and computation for the Client and Server.

-Instead, \cite{Anthoine:hal-02875379} optimizes for small storage; their scheme has only sub-linear storage overhead of \bigO{N/\log N}, but a higher audit cost of \bigO{N} on the server, and \bigOsqrt{N} client time and communication.
+Instead, \cite{Anthoine:hal-02875379} optimizes for small storage; their scheme has only sub-linear storage overhead of \bigO{N/\log N}, but a higher audit cost of \bigO{N} on the Server, and \bigOsqrt{N} Client time and communication.
 The authors demonstrate that, for reasonable deployment scenarios on commercial cloud platforms, the higher audit cost is more than offset by the greatly reduced costs of extra persistent storage, especially if audits are only performed a few times per day.

-We here further improve on the low storage overhead approach of \cite{Anthoine:hal-02875379}, by our scheme with a small \smallo{N} storage overhead, but only \bigO{\log N} communication and client computation cost for audits.
-That is, our new protocol still benefits from small storage overhead, while effectively pushing the higher computational cost of audits (which is inevitable from the lower bound) entirely off the client and onto the server.
+We here further improve on the low storage overhead approach of \cite{Anthoine:hal-02875379}, by our scheme with a small \smallo{N} storage overhead, but only \bigO{\log N} communication and Client computation cost for audits.
+That is, our new protocol still benefits from small storage overhead, while effectively pushing the higher computational cost of audits (which is inevitable from the lower bound) entirely off the Client and onto the Server.
 These savings are highlighted in \cref{tab:attributes}.

-An easy argument demonstrates that in fact our \bigO{\log N} client cost for audits is a optimal.
-If each audit has \smallo{\log N} cost (and therefore transcript size) for audits, then the total number of possible transcripts is \smallo{N}, which is a contradiction with the definition of retrievability; not every $N$-bit database could be recoverable via independent audit transcripts.
+An easy argument demonstrates that our \bigO{\log N} Client cost for audits is optimal.
+If each audit has \smallo{\log N} cost (and thus transcript size), then the total number of possible transcripts is \smallo{N}, which is a contradiction with the definition of retrievability; not every $N$-bit database could be recoverable via independent audit transcripts.